yungyuc/nsd_24sp/project/r1407p/README.rst

 Schedule
 ---------
-- Week 1 (4/8): Research the matrix optimization algorithm and implement the C++ version of the algorithm.
+- Week 1 (4/8): Research the matrix multiplication optimization algorithm and write the unit test.
-- Week 2 (4/15): Write unit test.
+- Week 2 (4/15): Implement the C++ version of the algorithm and wirte the basic matrix multiplication algorithm.
-- Week 3 (4/22): Implement the method in C++ class and write the function.
+- Week 3 (4/22): Implement the method in C++ class and finish the function.
-- Week 4 (4/29): Finish the basic API function.
+- Week 4 (4/29): Add Optimization to the algorithm.
-- Week 5 (5/6): Add parallel computing to the algorithm.
+- Week 5 (5/6): Add Optimization to the algorithm.
 - Week 6 (5/13): Performance test and bug fix.
 - Week 7 (5/20): Optimize the algorithm.
 - Week 8 (5/27): Document the code and prepare for presentation